Treasure Island (1988 film): Captain Flint's Map

 Hawkins arrives at the estate and meets with Dr. Livesey and Squire Trelawney, presenting them with the map.
 The two decide to search for a crew to hunt for the treasure, and the three travel by coach to Bristol.
 Arriving by morning, the trio stops at the Spyglass Inn, looking to meet with the inn's owner, Long John Silver.
 A pirate patron provokes Hawkins, who fearlessly fights him back.
-Despite the apparent difference in strength, Hawkins somehow easily overpowers the pirate, scaring off the rest of the patrons in the process.
-Trelawney calls on Silver, who offers his ship, the Hispaniola, and his crew (who turn out to be Pew's pirate gang in disguise), for the voyage.
+Despite the apparent difference in strength, Hawkins easily overpowers the pirate due to him performing morning exercises combined with the pirate's alcoholism, scaring off the rest of the patrons in the process.
+Trelawney calls on Silver (implied to be the same one-legged sailor Billy Bones feared), who offers his ship, the Hispaniola, and his crew (who turn out to be Pew's pirate gang in disguise), for the voyage.

 Following the lead of Smollett, the ship's stiff-backed captain, the crew sets up and casts off for the island.
 During the night, Silver and his crew meet in the ship's armory.
 Hawkins, awakened by their footsteps, sneaks into the armory as well, and eavesdrops on them.
 There, the film concludes as Hawkins learns that Silver was Captain Flint's right-hand man, and also learns of their plan to mutiny against Smollett and steal the treasure for themselves.